Lawlez/dev.lwlx.xyz/md/blog/hacker101-ctf-tempimage.md

 So lets start to explore the app and what it can do.
 We start by clicking the "Upload image" Button.
 This leads us to a new page **/upload.php**, here we can select a file from our computer, and have a submit button to send the form.

 The form will be sent to a **doUpload.php** file.
-Upon closer inspection we alos see that there is a hidden field "filename", which gets filled in by aJS snippet.
+Upon closer inspection we alos see that there is a hidden field "filename", which gets filled in by a JS snippet.

 ```jsx
    <h1>Upload</h1>